-Attachment T Adult Dental Coverage change in the Tenacare Program Coverage of Dental Services for Adults most adults enrolled in TennCore.
+Attachment T Adult Dental Coverage change in the Tenacare Program Coverage of Dental Services for Adults

-The Commissioner of the Tennessee Department of Finance and Administration is providing official notification, pursuant to 42 CFR § 431.408 and the terms and conditions of the TennCare Demanstration, of a planned change to the TennCare program.
-This change entails enhancements to the benefits available to adults enrolled in order to solicit public input on this planned change.
+The Commissioner of the Tennessee Department of Finance and Administration is providing official individual to 42 CFR § 431.408 and the terms and conditions of the TennCare personstration, of a planned change to the TennCare program.
+This change entails enhancements to the benefits available to adults enrolled in TennCare.
+This notice is provided in order to solicit public input on this planned change.